How To Choose The Right Faucet For Your Washbasins

 Why is it important to choose the right kind of faucet for your home?

 Our faucets are made of brass, one of the most rust-resistant elements in the world, which is a one-time investment that lasts you for a lifetime.
-Our Ruhe Brass faucets are equipped with German foam flow technology that prevents excess water flow and leads to minimal water wastage.
+Our Ruhe Brass Faucets are equipped with German foam flow technology that prevents excess water flow and leads to minimal water wastage.

 Within brass, there are various categories and our faucets are made from 100% pure brass ingot which is non-recycled.